gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classIQNSolver.md

 * `electrostatic_potential` The solution of the Quasi-Neutrality equation.
 * `electric_field` The electric field .
-* `allfdistribu` The rhs of the Quasi-Neutrality equation.
+* `density` The rhs of the Quasi-Neutrality equation.